-In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers.
+In May 2014, the FASB issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers.
 This guidance prescribes a methodology to determine when revenue is recognizable and constitutes a principles-based approach to revenue recognition based on the consideration to which the entity expects to be entitled in exchange for goods or services.
 In addition, this guidance requires additional disclosure in the notes to the financial statements with regard to the methodology applied.
 This pronouncement will essentially supersede and replace existing revenue recognition rules in U.S. GAAP, including industry-specific guidance.
-We expect to adopt this guidance in fiscal 2019.
-We are currently evaluating the impact on our consolidated financial statements and have begun collecting the population of revenues by contract type for further evaluation.
+We will adopt this guidance using the modified retrospective approach in the first quarter of 2019 with a cumulative adjustment to retained earnings.